What affects cost planning for moves in Sheffield

 Traffic still plays a role, especially around school-run periods and busier commuter windows, but the bigger question is usually how many productive trips the crew can make each hour.
 Scheduling pressure becomes clearer when viewed alongside Sheffield demand patterns at different times.

-What affects moving costs in Sheffield
+What affects cost planning for moves in Sheffield

 Cost driverWhat changes the timeWhy it affects total cost